gengyf2333/horror_vn_study/README.md

 User Study Post.csv
 ```

-These files should be placed in the project root folder or in the same working directory used to run the scripts.
+These files should be placed in the `data_analysis` folder or in the same working directory used to run the scripts.

 ---